-As we came to understand from the researchers at the Stennis Autonomous Systems Lab, our goal wasn’t to perfect the interface but rather to develop an experience strategy to support trust in the further development of NPAS (NASA Platform for Autonomous Systems).
+As we came to understand from the researchers at the Stennis Autonomous Systems Lab, our goal wasn’t to perfect the interface but rather to develop an experience strategy to support trust-building and usability for further development of NPAS (NASA Platform for Autonomous Systems).

 Evangelizing UX to space engineers

 The Human-centered design process is crucial to the goal of NASA’s Space Human Factors team, which is to make space flight and future exploration safe and productive.
 NASA’s HCD process follows ISO standards and involves 3 primary phases of activities (Holden, Ph.D., K., Ezer, Ph.D., N., & Vos, Ph.D., G. (2013).
 Evidence Report: Risk of Inadequate Human-Computer Interaction.
 Houston, TX: NASA.
 ISO 9241-210:2019)

 - Understanding the user and their domain